-As we celebrate the 50th anniversary of the Apolo 11 and these days’ full moon phase, let me introduce you with 11 lesser-known Moon trivia.
+As we celebrate the 50th anniversary of the Apolo 11 and this days’ full moon phase, let me introduce you to 11 lesser-known Moon trivia.

 Remember, deeply inhale the O2, it’s just a phase.